Aliases for CAV3 Gene

 GeneCards Summary for CAV3 Gene

 CAV3 (Caveolin 3) is a Protein Coding gene.
-Diseases associated with CAV3 include myopathy, distal, tateyama type and long qt syndrome 9.
-Among its related pathways are Proteoglycans in cancer and Endocytosis.
-GO annotations related to this gene include protein C-terminus binding and ion channel binding.
+Diseases associated with CAV3 include Rippling Muscle Disease 2 and Myopathy, Distal, Tateyama Type.
+Among its related pathways are Proteoglycans in cancer and Remodeling of Adherens Junctions.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and protein C-terminus binding.
 An important paralog of this gene is CAV1.

 May act as a scaffolding protein within caveolar membranes.
 Interacts directly with G-protein alpha subunits and can functionally regulate their activity.
 May also regulate voltage-gated potassium channels.
 Plays a role in the sarcolemma repair mechanism of both skeletal muscle and cardiomyocytes that permits rapid resealing of membranes disrupted by mechanical stress (By similarity).
 Mediates the recruitment of CAVIN2 and CAVIN3 proteins to the caveolae (PubMed:19262564).